 The best way to transition from beginner to an advanced BMX rider is to build our very own bike.
-There are only a few things as satisfying as building a personally customized BMX, giving it a unique style to differentiate it from the rest.
+But, if you have the money, I suggest you

 There are two ways you can do it: you can start from scratch buying everything new, or you can also take your old bike and improve it.
 We know that getting rid of our first bike is tough because it gave us great memories, but it is necessary to reach the next level.